Scenic collage of top attractions in Galveston, Texas, featuring a Ferris wheel, roller coaster, historic buildings, and beachfront views.

 Top 10 Things to Do in Galveston, Texas: Must-See Attractions and Activities

-Hey there!
-Have you ever heard of Galveston, Texas?
-If not, you’re in for a treat!
-Galveston is one of those hidden gems along the Texas Gulf Coast that’s just brimming with charm and history.
+If not, you’re in for a treat.
+Galveston is one of those hidden gems along the Texas Gulf Coast that’s packed with history, sun-soaked beaches, and plenty of fun.

 Historic Strand District